Does moisture barrier padding work?

 Captain’s tips on what you should do now:

 Moisture barrier padding is one of those newer inventions that comes with a lot of marketing hype.
-Hopefully, this article helped you cut through it.
+Even though it can be a good choice for some, you now know that a waterproof carpet pad isn’t always waterproof.

 I don’t think it gets the thumbs down for everyone (looking at you pet owners), but you have to make sure that you have a knowledgeable installer.
 Also, make sure you’re not in the camp of people where it will make the problem worse.